Our Scout Group was formed in 1973.

 Our Scout Group owns its own hall, and we attract approx 180 young people each week to enjoy Scouting.
-See later details of the three Beaver Colonies, four Cub Packs, three Scout troops and Explorer Unit, all who offer exciting programmes.
+See later details of the two Beaver Colonies, three Cub Packs, three Scout Troops and an Explorer Unit, all who offer exciting programmes.

 Here’s a bit more information on the Scout Group